 NCache Language Integrated Query (LINQ)

-Note that NCache supports both syntaxes of writing a LINQ query, either as simple LINQ or through Lambda expressions.
-For example to search the cache for a product with ProductID = 1001, the query can be executed with both syntaxes, to suit your application needs:
+In addition, NCache supports two types of syntax for writing a LINQ query: Simple LINQ Query Expression or Lambda Expression.
+For example, to search the cache for a product with ProductID = 1001, the query can be executed as follows:

 var result = products.Select(p => p).Where(p => p.ProductID == 1001);